The rarely mentioned Cons of DINK Lifestyle

 When we’re at our ups, things are fantastic.

-– That you will start telling yourself, you could be an above average parent
+– You will start telling yourself, you could be an above average parent

 Or at the least, pass on the good stuff.
 You believe you have the good quality as a human, the feelings get extra strong when you see unloved child, bad parents.